 Example 2: Question

-Which of the following is most likely an assumption of technical analysis?
+Which of the following is most likely included in the calculation of gross domestic product?

 Question Structure